OpenNebula/docs/source/deployment/vmware_infrastructure_setup/nsx_setup.rst

 Security Groups - Distributed Firewall
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-OpenNebula can manage NSX-V and NSX-T Distributed Firewall (DFW) through OpenNebula Security Groups.
+OpenNebula manages NSX-V and NSX-T Distributed Firewall (DFW) through :ref:`OpenNebula Security Groups <security_groups>`.
 These security groups have rules and OpenNebula can apply the rules into NSX Distributed Firewall in the following ways.

     - Creating firewall rules applied on logical ports.
     - Deleting firewall rules.
     - Updating firewall rules.

 By default all rules are creating under a section called "OpenNebula".
-Also OpenNebula security groups are rules only to allow connections, so you need to set DFW to deny connections by default, and allowing them by rules.
+OpenNebula security groups only whitelist connections, so you need to set DFW to deny connections by default, and allowing them by rules.

 Requirements
 ------------